 The history of modern art is not simply a linear progression of styles.
 Rather, artists respond to and participate in the intellectual, social, and cultural contexts of their time.
 The structure of MoMA Learning reflects this cross-pollination, situating works of art in thematic groupings that extend beyond the categories of chronology, geography, and style.
 A theme may include works made decades apart, across geo-cultural borders, using different mediums and processes.
 Likewise, a single artist or artwork may relate to many themes.
 We hope this approach and these resources will inspire new interpretations of the art of our time.

 Generous support is provided by an endowment established by The Carroll and Milton Petrie Foundation; The William Randolph Hearst Endowment Fund; Mimi and Peter Haas Fund; and by the gift of Emmett S. and Jamie L. Watson.

-Major annual support is provided by Jo Carole and Ronald S. Lauder, in association with America’s Promise.
+Major annual support is provided by Carnegie Corporation of New York and by Jo Carole and Ronald S. Lauder, in association with America’s Promise.

-Additional funding is provided by the Estate of Arnold A. Saltzman, Ducommun and Gross Family Foundation, The Friends of Education of The Museum of Modern Art, and the MoMA Annual Education Fund.
+Additional funding is provided by the Estate of Arnold A. Saltzman, Ducommun and Gross Family Foundation, and the MoMA Annual Education Fund.

 Sara Bodinson, Director, Interpretation and Research